Empowering students to make new friends by simplifying the process of reaching out

 Jan — Mar 2020

 How might we simplify the process of making new friends for postsecondary students and encourage them to reach out?

 Befriend is a social application that aims to combat one of the biggest challenges in making new friends—reaching out.
-It is geared towards postsecondary students while they are on campus, utilizing geolocation services, user profiles, action requests and conversation prompts to make it easier to form new connections.
-Students can get to know other classmates through their profiles, request seating or study partners, and engage in conversations.
+Geared specifically for on-campus use, students can get to know other classmates through their profiles, request seating or study partners, and easily engage in conversations.
 With Befriend, students form connections that are truly meaningful.

 The Befriend onboarding process helps you setup your initial search preferences and start using the app with ease.
 This includes a friendly tutorial and preliminary room size selection, as Befriend uses geolocation services to scan for user profiles nearby.